 Each associate receives a monthly living stipend to cover expenses in Cairo.
-Though associates are responsible for their own airfare between their hometown and Cairo, they will receive a settling-in allowance upon arrival.
-The first monthly payment is at the end of September 2019, and the last payment is at the end of August 2020.
+Additionally, the program will cover one economy class round-trip ticket between your hometown and Cairo, and associates will receive a settling-in allowance upon arrival.
+The first monthly payment is at the end of September, and the last payment is at the end of August of the following year.
 The stipend will not be taxable in the United States, provided the associate remains outside the United States for 330 consecutive days or more.

-Associates live in faculty housing apartments in New Cairo, about a 10-minute walk from AUC, shuttle buses also run regularly between the housing and the University.
-The cost of housing, utilities and basic maintenance is covered by the annual budget of each intern's office.
-Associates share apartments with one or two other interns, however, each will have his or her own bedroom.
-To learn more about faculty housing, click here.
+Associates live in rent-free, furnished apartments owned or leased by AUC.
+Transportation to and from the University is available through AUC's bus system.
+The cost of housing, utilities and basic maintenance is covered by the program.
+Associates share apartments with one or two other associates, and each will have his or her own bedroom.

 Arabic Language Study

-Associates receive several hours per week of individual Arabic tutoring through AUC's School of Continuing Education.
-Associates also have the option of taking another course offered by the University in lieu of the Arabic course (though associates will need to coordinate with their respective offices in order to ensure that a course schedule does not conflict with work commitments).
-Arabic tutoring hours are scheduled around the associate'work schedule.
+Associates receive 60 hours a semester of individual Arabic tutoring through AUC's School of Continuing Education.
+Arabic tutoring hours are scheduled around the associates' work schedule.
 Additionally, associates may sign up for a student language partner.
+Associates also have the option of auditing another course offered by the University during the Spring semester (though associates will need to coordinate with their respective offices in order to ensure that a course schedule does not conflict with work commitments).

-Associates are entitled to 15 sick days and 18 vacation days, in addition to at least 15 days of official University holiday times (some official dates may fall on weekends).
+Associates are entitled to 21 annual leave days and 15 sick leave days.
 Associates are also allowed extra vacation days during the week between Christmas and New Year's Day.

 AUC Facilities and Services

-Associates have full access to the AUC Library, Sports Center and the AUC bus system.
+Associates have full access to the AUC Library, Sports Center, AUC Clinic and the AUC bus system.
 The bus system runs between the New Cairo campus and faculty housing, Zamalek, AUC Tahrir Square, Maadi, Dokki and Mohandiseen.

 Monthly Educational Seminar Series